-Workmen compensation insurance policy, a commercial insurance policy, provides for an employer’s legal authority to compensate its employees in the event of their death or accident.
-The insurance, also known as employee compensation insurance or labour insurance, allows an employer to demonstrate his capacity to satisfy the duties set by the Workmen Compensation Act.
+Workmen compensation insurance policy, a commercial insurance policy, establishes legal authority for an employer to compensate its employees in the event of their death or accident.
+The insurance, also known as employee compensation insurance or labour insurance, allows an employer to satisfy the duties set by the Workmen Compensation Act.

 Who is a Workman?

-Any individual hired for purposes other than the employer’s trade or business (other than a person whose employment is casual and engaged for reasons other than the employer’s trade or business) gets referred to as a workman.
+Any individual hired for purposes other than the employer’s trade or business (other than a person whose employment is casual and engaged for reasons other than the employer’s trade or business) is a workman.

 Workmen Compensation Act in India

 The Workmen Compensation Act of 1923 is an employee compensation act that requires certain types of companies to compensate their workers or workmen in the event of an accident or injury.
-Employees and their families are entitled to damages if they are disabled or die due to an accident or injury caused by their job.
-It also requires employers to compensate employees who get certain occupational diseases due to their job.
+Employees and their families are entitled to damages if they are disabled or die due to an accident or injury caused on their job.
+The act requires employers to compensate employees in case of occurrence of occupational diseases.

-The act applies to those who work in plantations, factories, building sites, mines, mechanically propelled vehicles, and other dangerous occupations.
-It also covers railway employees and those employed in similar capacities.
+The act is applicable to people working in potentially dangerous workplace environments such as plants, factories, building sites, mines, mechanically propelled vehicles, and other dangerous occupations.
+Furthermore, it also covers railway employees and people employed in similar capacities.

-Workers’ compensation payments are based on their age, the type of injury, and their average monthly salary.
+Workers’ compensation payments are based on their age, type of injury, and their average monthly salary.

 However, for death and disability, the minimum and maximum compensation rates are fixed, subject to regular revisions.
-If a worker demises on the job, the employer is obligated to compensate the workers’ dependents.
+If a worker dies on the job, the employer is obliged to compensate the dependents of workers.

-In India, the Ministry of Labour and Employment established the ‘Social Security Division,’ which is in charge of developing and enforcing social security policies for workers.
+In India, the Ministry of Labour and Employment established the ‘Social Security Division’, which develops and enforces social security policies for workers.
 It is also in charge of enforcing the Workers Compensation Act in India.
-However, the legislation gets administered by the various state governments through Workmen’s Compensation Commissions.
+However, the legislation is administered by the various state governments through Workmen’s Compensation Commissions.

-The reasons why all employers should get workers’ compensation or labour insurance coverage are as follows:
+All employers should get workers’ compensation or labour insurance coverage because of the following reasons:

 What does Workmen Compensation Insurance Policy cover?

-The workmen’s compensation or the labour insurance policy provides coverage for the following:
+The workmen’s compensation or the labour insurance policy covers the following:

 - Legal fees and expenditures incurred with the permission of the corporation.